dotnext/training/devops-geekweek/README.md

 ##How To View The Slideshow

+There are many options to display this course:

 ### Option 1

 The slides make use of a tool called remark.js to display in a browser, and as a result to view the slides in all their glory you'll need a webserver to properly serve them.
 On any machine with python, this is easy: